/category/userinfo

 LOLAweb LOLAweb is a web server and interactive results viewer for enrichment of overlap between a user-provided query region set (a bed file) and a database of region sets.
 It provides an interactive result explorer to visualize the highest ranked enrichments from the database.
 LOLAweb is a web interface to the LOLA R package.
 Launch LOLAweb BARTweb There are a number of commercially licensed tools available to UVa researchers for free.
 These products, including UVa Box, Dropbox (Health System) and CrashPlan, are most suitable for small-scale storage needs.

-• Sensitive Data Storage - Ivy
+• Highly Sensitive Data Storage - Ivy

 • Bioinformatics Packages on Ivy Linux VM